FORD MOTOR COMPANY OF CANADA, LIMITED

 You may contact our CRC at 1-800-565-FORD (3673) to review, correct, or update certain of your personal information which is easily accessible to our service representatives at the CRC.
 The information which may be accessible to our service representatives includes your name, address, current or past Ford or Lincoln vehicle ownership, vehicle information such as recalls, and previous contacts to the CRC.

 If you wish us to undertake a more comprehensive search of our files, you may notify us in writing at:

 Oakville, ON, L6K 0C8

 You will be asked for sufficient personal information for us to verify your identity and the details about the personal information you are interested in prior to us processing your request.
-Information which may be accessible includes your contact information, demographic information, information about your current or past Ford or Lincoln vehicle ownership or service, vehicle information including recalls and owner notifications, financial and credit information about you shared with us by Ford Credit when you have provided your consent, and other information you may have provided to us.
-We will be unable to provide you with information which is exempt from disclosure such as personal information about another person, privileged information or confidential commercial information.
+Information which may be accessible includes your contact information, demographic information, information about your current or past Ford or Lincoln vehicle ownership or service, vehicle information including recalls and owner notifications, FordPass or Lincoln Way account information, financial and credit information about you shared with us by Ford Credit when you have provided your consent, and other information you may have provided to us.
+We will be unable to provide you with information exempt from disclosure, such as personal information about another person, privileged information or confidential commercial information.

 By entering your mobile phone number, you expressly consent to receive a text message on your mobile phone.
 Standard messaging and data plan rates may apply.